Where to Run in Brooklyn: A Local's Guide

 Prospect Heights borders Brooklyn’s most popular park, 585-acre Prospect Park.
 Prospect Park features beautiful architecture, Brooklyn’s only lake, meadows, arched bridges, a boathouse, and a 3.36-mile running path loop along Park Drive.

-The popular Brooklyn park also incudes dirt running trails in the woods and fields in Prospect Park.
+The popular Brooklyn park also includes dirt running trails in the woods and fields in Prospect Park.
 The park is adjacent to the Brooklyn Museum, where you can take in world-renowned art exhibits after your run.
+You can also extend your run and head down Eastern Parkway on the popular pedestrian path if you want to get in more miles.

 Williamsburg and Greenpoint